-- 1. If needed, sanitize the RV water system (See page 99 Sanitizing the Fresh Water System) - 2.
-Attach a non-toxic drinking water hose to the city water inlet. - 3.
+- 1. If needed, sanitize the RV water system - See page 114, Sanitizing the Fresh Water System. - Attach a non-toxic drinking water hose to the city water inlet. - 3.
 Adjust the City Water Control Handle (blue lever): - Select CITY WATER or FRESH TANK FILL BEFORE turning on the water supply. - To prevent harm to the valve, when water pressure is turned on, DO NOT adjust the City Water Control Handle. - a.
-To fill the fresh water tank for use while dry camping, turn the city water control handle as shown below:
+To fill the fresh water tank for use while dry camping, turn the city water control handle to "TANK FILL" as shown below:

 b.
-For normal city water use at a campground, turn the city water control handle as shown below:
+For normal city water use at a campground, TURN the city water control handle to "CITY" as shown below:

-- 4. Turn ON the water at the water source. - 5.
-Enter the RV and open the cold water supply faucets to bleed air from the water lines.
+- 4. Turn ON the water at the water source. - Enter the RV and open the cold water supply faucets to bleed air from the water lines.
 When the water lines are nearly full, you may experience some air pockets.
 Allow them to escape before closing the cold water supply faucets. - 6.
 The supply lines and faucets will fill, followed by the water heater.